splunk/observability-workshop/docs/module3/prep.md

 !!! note
     Use `{YOUR_INITIALS}-k3s` so that the value of the instance hostname is unique e.g. `rwc-k3s`

-Select either the Hot R.O.D or Sock Shop Multipass launch parameters Lines highlighted in yellow need to be edited:
+Select either the Hot R.O.D or Sock Shop Multipass launch parameters.
+Lines highlighted in yellow need to be edited:

 === "Hot R.O.D"